 On 2nd Street, just east of Garey Avenue, you can find a newly revitalized shopping district called Antique Row.
-Here sits more than a dozen stores which feature hundreds of antique dealers.
+Here sit more than a dozen stores that feature hundreds of antique dealers.
 Across the street is the Art Colony, which houses artists’ studios, galleries, and shops featuring one-of-a-kind items.

 The two original homes of the Palomares land grant can be visited on Sundays.
 The 1837 La Casa Primera is located at 1659 N. Park Avenue and the Palomares Adobe is located at 491 Arrow Highway.
 The historic Phillips Mansion is located at 2640 Pomona Boulevard.

 La Verne – Holding on to Small Town Charm